Typhoon Patsy

-Typhoon Patsy, known in the Philippines as Super Typhoon Yoling, was the twenty-seventh named storm, twelfth typhoon, and seventh super typhoon of the 1970 Pacific typhoon season.
+Typhoon Patsy, known in the Philippines as Typhoon Yoling, was the twenty-seventh named storm, twelfth typhoon, and seventh super typhoon of the 1970 Pacific typhoon season.

 On November 14, 1970, a tropical disturbance organized sufficiently to be designated a tropical depression.
 A steady intensification carried Tropical Storm Patsy's windspeeds up to 155 mph (250 km/h) and a minimum pressure of 918 mbar.
 It made landfall in Luzon with sustained winds of 130 mph (210 km/h) on November 19.
 After emerging in the South China Sea, Patsy remained at tropical storm strength.
 It struck Vietnam during the Vietnam War as a weak tropical storm on November 22.
 The 8-day-old cyclone dissipated shortly after its final landfall.

 US$80 million ($403 million in 2005) in damage was reported to have been caused by Patsy, though the total was likely higher.
 Deaths were officially reported to be 241, but an estimated 30 people unofficially died in Vietnam, raising the toll to 271+.
 An additional 351 people were reported missing.
 The total deaths and damage will likely never be known, as the Vietnam War was raging at the same time.